Russel88/MicEco/README.md

 Calculate the unbiased effect size estimation (partial) omega-squared for adonis (PERMANOVA) models

+#### WdS.test

+Wd* - robust distance-based multivariate analysis of variance (https://doi.org/10.1186/s40168-019-0659-9).
+This code is taken from https://github.com/alekseyenko/WdStar/.
+An alternative to PERMANOVA.

 #### rcurve

 Rarefaction curve (theoretical and fast) from a phyloseq object.
 Output ready for plotting in ggplot2